What Does Facebook Messenger Mean For The Future Of Political Propaganda?

 The ultimate vision is to create an all-encompassing ecosystem along the lines of WeChat, which serves as a gateway to chat, news, shopping, and more for a billion Chinese consumers.
 “The whole thesis is, users are going to be able to run their life from Messenger,” El Moujahid says. “[Users] want to be able to play a song, book a restaurant, all within Messenger.
 So by making it very efficient for businesses to deliver these services in a frictionless way, then we’re really serving our users.”
 Adding the ability to transact would be a natural extension.

 Might the public backlash Facebook is facing and potential regulatory changes complicate Messenger’s grand plans?
 Without question.
-In the midst of the Russian ad investigation—which has now extended to how Russian agents used Messenger to communicate with users—some policy makers are advocating for Facebook to publicly release all political ads (or all ads, period) that appear on its platform.
-When considering this demand in the context of Messenger, where ads take the form of one-on-one conversations, that solution may become nearly impossible to implement due to both privacy concerns and sheer scale.
+In the midst of the Russian ad investigation—which has now extended to how Russian agents used Messenger to communicate with users—Facebook is enhancing the way it discloses political advertisements (and all ads, period) and creating a searchable archive of federal-election related ads.
+That solution is much more unwieldy on Messenger, where ads take the form of one-on-one conversations.
+“It’s one thing to be selling a product at the exact right time,” says Robyn Caplan, a researcher at the Data & Society think tank, of Facebook’s ad targeting.
+“It’s another thing to start selling ideas at the exact right time.
+What are the circumstances in which [targeting] should be allowed?
+We’ve created specific guidelines around ads in past media regimes.”

+And then there’s the question of how company might identify—or intercept—propaganda and bad actors in the intimate context of Messenger, which could be near-impossible.

 On the one hand, if successful, Messenger is creating a personalization machine, powered by Facebook’s enormous data sets, that could help the messaging service move well ahead of its competitors.
 (Imagine, for example, a version of M that morphs from text-based chat to vocal assistant on a Facebook-designed home device—and leaves Alexa in the dust.)
 But the rise of Messenger ad tech also raises the dark specter of content so individually specific that it could change user behavior in the voting booth or even incite users to real-world violence.